ofolis/discord-template/readme.md

-# discord-template
+# discord-sabacc

-A boilerplate template to start making a Discord bot.
+A Discord bot that allows users to play Kessel Sabacc.

 ## Setup